Gennady Mikhasevich: Arrest and execution

-On December 8, a decision was made to detain Mikhasyevich, but when investigators arrived at his home that evening he was not there.
-On December 9, they learned at his workplace that he had taken vacation time and was "planning to go on holiday with his family."
+On 8 December, a decision was made to detain Mikhasevich, but when investigators arrived at his home that evening he was not there.
+On 9 December, they learned at his workplace that he had taken vacation time and was "planning to go on holiday with his family."
 That same evening, Mikhasevich was arrested at his brother-in-law's house.
 He had packed luggage for the entire family and was carrying four plane tickets to Odessa.
 A search of his home revealed possessions belonging to murdered women.
 Psychiatrists found him sane and he was diagnosed with psychopathy.
 After initial denial, he confessed and was sentenced to death and executed by firing squad in 1987.
 His case became notorious in the USSR (“The Vitebsk Case”, “Витебское дело”), as it revealed how corrupt investigators had tried to close cases quickly: by the time Mikhasevich was finally arrested, 14 people had already been convicted for the crimes Mikhasevich committed, and a couple of them had been sentenced to death and executed for crimes they did not commit.